thanm/gccgo-demangler/README.md

 # gccgo-demangler

 Demangler for gccgo AST dumps.
 Walks through an input file and tries to apply demangling to anything that looks like a mangled type.
+Any identifier or symbol that doesn't demangle properly will just be left alone.

 Example usage: